botpress/messaging/packages/client/README.md

 # Botpress Messaging Client

-An http client to make requests to the botpress messaging server and receive webhook events using express
+An HTTP client to make requests to the Botpress Messaging Server and receive webhook events using [Express](https://expressjs.com/)

 ## Installation